randomtest2378/open-genmoji/finetuning/README.md

 # Finetuning Open Genmoji

-Here's how you can finetune Open Genmoji yourself, either with a different set of emojis, fientune Open Genmoji with more steps, use a different model, or just for fun!
+Here's how you can finetune Open Genmoji yourself, either with a different set of emojis, finetune Open Genmoji with more steps, use a different model, or just for fun!

 See the README in the `lora` folder for more information about what models have already been finetuned.

 **This guide offers a way to finetune with SimpleTuner.
-You may use other methods if you want.**
+Feel free to finetune with other methods and contribute to this repo!**

 ## Setting Up an Environment